30km Course Information

 • NOTE, capable female riders who wish to start in the main 30km group can do so.
 This women’s only start is for those who may be less sure, and happier starting with just females.

-The 30km Rookie is a mid-distance course that’s designed for mountain bike newcomers, riders who are new to mountain biking and/or racing, and capable junior riders.
-It is a great course that is both challenging and achievable for all types of riders who don’t want to do the full 50km or 100km races.
+The 30km MTB is a mid-distance course that’s designed for mountain bike newcomers, riders who are new to mountain biking and/or racing, and capable junior riders.
+It is a great course that is both challenging and achievable for all types of riders who don’t want to do the longers races.

-With the female-only start (15mins after the male field), and our Odyssey Angels on hand for any last minute bike maintenance or advice and support on course, this ride is sure to provide you with a great riding environment with like-minded women.
+With the female-only start (5mins after the main field), and our Odyssey Angels on hand for any last minute bike maintenance or advice and support on course, this ride is sure to provide you with a great riding environment with like-minded women.

-With the course successfully moved to Sunday’s program, course congestion has eased from other races which was well received in 2022.
-The 30km course also has more KM’s in Yaugher Forest this year; and less climbing overall (compared to 2019) such as the beginning of the course up Kaangalang Road which was reduced in length.
+With the course held on Sunday’s program, course congestion is significantly eased from other races.
+The 30km course also has more KM’s in Yaugher Forest this year; and less climbing overall.

-The Red Carpet is the name given to a popular 4km (you will ride the final 2.5km) flowing downhill section of track, giving you the chance to roll back down the hill and experience the thrill of mountain biking in a breathtaking setting.
+*The Red Carpet is the name given to a popular 4km flowing downhill section of track, giving you the chance to roll back down the hill and experience the thrill of mountain biking in a breathtaking setting.
 It’s generally a gradual descent, with no steep drops.
 Take your time and enjoy the serenity whilst practicing those mountain biking skills you’re so eager to try out, or hit the gas and fly along for an exhilarating rush.
-You should have the trail to yourself by now after the climb has spread everyone out so don’t worry about holding other riders up!

-Finish Red Carpet and you’ve got another short climb on a dirt road and then its downhill and into the Footy Ground at the 7km point where you can see your family and friends for some high-fives, refuel at the 32GI Fuel Station (or cafés and BBQ’s?!) before heading into the second leg of the ride in an area known as Yaugher Forest.
+Finish Red Carpet and you’ve got another short climb on a dirt road and then its downhill and into the Footy Ground at the 12km point where you can see your family and friends for some high-fives, refuel, before heading into the second leg of the ride in an area known as Yaugher Forest.

 If you have ridden in Yaugher before then you may be familiar with the trails called ‘Super Loop’, ‘Foxtail’ and ‘Barre Warre’ which you will follow on race day.
 They are all graded either Green (easiest) or Blue (the easy end of medium) and with a bit of training beforehand, are fun for all riders.
-And in 2022 we haev REMOVED THE SANDY CLIMB!!! so you don’t have to fear that aweful hill anymore!
+Plus there is NO sandy climb anymore!

 The main things to remember here are to RELAX and ENJOY the flow of trails and SMILE because you are doing it!